-The program will support one junior and two advanced graduate students starting in July 1, 2017.
+The program will support one junior and two advanced graduate students.
 Fellows will be in residence for two semesters at the Humanities Institute and will receive support for research, travel, and professionalization.
-The fellows will present the findings of their research at the annual Latino Role Models Day in April, 2017.
+The fellows will present the findings of their research at the annual Latino Role Models Day.

 - Students enrolled in an MA or PhD program at the Ohio State University.
 Those applying to be LASER/HUM fellows at the junior level require good standing with the university.
 Those applying to be advanced LASER/HUM fellows should have completed preliminary course work.

 - Applicants who have previously held a LASER/HUM fellowship are not eligible to reapply.